Help center

 Only if the hardware already supports it.
 If your device doesn’t have the right chip, no update will make it work with Wi‑Fi 6 or 7.
 Most older devices will need to be replaced to get those features.

 Yes.
 New routers work with older devices.
-They’ll just connect using whatever Wi‑Fi version the device supports, like Wi‑Fi 4 or 5, so speeds and performance may be lower, but it will still work.
+They’ll just connect using whatever Wi‑Fi version the device supports, like Wi‑Fi 4 or 5.
+Speeds and performance may be lower, but it will still work.

 Not all routers use the “Wi‑Fi 5” or “Wi‑Fi 6” labels.
 Instead, look for a code like N, AC, AX, or BE on the router or its box.